Beaulieu

 The picturesque street of shipbuilder’s cottages at Bucklers Hard

-This is a linear walk that follows the banks of the River Beaulieu from the picturesque ship building hamlet of Buckler’s Hard, with its cottages running down to the quay, to the popular New Forest village of Beaulieu.
+This is a linear walk that follows the banks of the River Beaulieu connecting the picturesque ship building hamlet of Buckler’s Hard, with its cottages running down to the quay, to the popular New Forest village of Beaulieu.
 There is plenty to do at either end with museums, boat cruises, picnic areas, gift shops and a play area.

 The Route